Kruithne/KrameWork7/docs/HTTP/HTTPContext.md

 Retrieve the query string used in this request.
 Returns an empty string if not available.
 ##### > HTTPContext::getRequestMethod() : `string`
 Retrieve the method of this request.
 Defaults to 'GET' if not available.
+##### > HTTPContext::getRequestHeaders() : `array`
+Retrieves the headers sent with this request.
+All header names are converted to lower-case regardless of how they were sent.
+On Apache, this makes use of the `apache_request_headers` function.
+If that function cannot be found, the `$_SERVER` super-global is iterated for `HTTP_` prefixed keys instead.